ifBars/S1API/S1API/docs/getting-started.md

 ### For Mod Developers

+For the quickest way to get started making a mod with S1API, you can use the [S1APITemplate project](https://github.com/ifBars/S1APITemplate).

-If you're a mod developer who wants to use S1API in your mod, follow these steps:
+For a more manual approach, follow these steps:

 1. **Obtain S1API.Forked**
    - Install S1API.Forked following the steps in the "For Mod Users" section above.